codee-com/open-catalog/Checks/PWR022/README.md

 loop to facilitate vectorization.
 Therefore, it is often good to extract invariant conditional statements out of vectorizable loops to increase performance.
-A conditional whose expression evaluates to the same value for all iterations (i.e. is a loop-invariant) can be safely moved outside the loop since it will always be either true or false.
+A conditional whose expression evaluates to the same value for all iterations (i.e., a loop-invariant) can be safely moved outside the loop since it will always be either true or false.

 >**Note**
->This optimization is called [loop unswitching](../../Glossary/Loop-unswitching.md)
+>This optimization is called
->and the compilers can do it automatically in simple cases.
-However, in more
+>[loop unswitching](../../Glossary/Loop-unswitching.md) and the compilers can do
->complex cases, the compiler will omit this optimization and therefore it is
+>it automatically in simple cases.
+However, in more complex cases, the compiler
->beneficial to do it manually.
+>will omit this optimization and therefore it is beneficial to do it manually.

 ### Code example